-The WSKF USA® Foundation is registered in the State of New Jersey as a non-profit organization.
-It was founded by Sensei Francisco J. Quevedo and Sensei Andrea Quevedo-Prince, students of Sensei Fouad Korban in Venezuela, for the purpose of sponsoring and promoting the development of WSKF and karate-do as a sport and as a way of life in the US, and to support other noble social causes.
+The Arigatai Foundation, formerly WSKF USA® Foundation (2017-2020), is registered in the State of New Jersey as a non-profit organization.
+It was founded by Sensei Francisco J. Quevedo and Sensei Andrea Quevedo-Prince, karatekas from Venezuela, for the purpose of sponsoring and promoting the development of WSKF and karate-do as a sport and as a way of life in the US.

 Francisco J. Quevedo